 Some digital accommodations differ for digital testing because there are no paper testing materials.
 For example, students approved for large-print test books can take the digital test with an increased font size.
 All students can use the zoom function.
 Learn more about digital alternatives.

-If you're testing students with accommodations that require paper testing materials, you may need to order them.
-Order PSAT 8/9 materials on the test ordering website.
-For other tests, follow the instructions provided in your school’s training materials or by your department of education.
+If you're giving the PSAT 8/9 to students with accommodations that require paper testing materials, you'll need to order them on the test ordering website.
+For other tests, follow the instructions provided in your school's training materials or by your department of education.

 Only Students with Similar Accommodations May Test Together

 Students with the same timing and break accommodations may test in the same room, as long as they don't have other accommodations that could disturb other students.